-another method described in the statute or by the document on the statute or by the consumer on the consumer on the consumer of the consumer o State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Return to Index of States cont'd statute or by clear and conspicuous notice delivered to the consumer online when the consumer is connected to the online account from an IP address or online location from which the business or public entity knows the consumer customarily accesses the account.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement New Jersey, cont'd delivered to the consumer online when the consumer is connected to the online account from an IP address or online location from which the business or public entity knows the consumer customarily accesses the account.
 Other obligations: Any covered entity that must notify more than 1,000 consumers at one time of a security breach is also required to notify consumer reporting agencies of the security breach without unreasonable delay.
-Any business or public entity must destroy or arrange for destruction any customer records within its custody or control containing personal information which it no longer needs by shredding, erasing or otherwise modifying the personal information so that it is unreadable, undecipherable or nonreconstructable through generally
+Any business or public entity must destroy or arrange for destruction any customer records within its custody or control containing personal information which it no longer needs by shredding, erasing or otherwise modifying the personal information so that it is unreadable, undecipherable or nonreconstructable through generally available means.
+Return to Index of States